created Aug 17, 2019 - updated May 11, 2020

 And bad web design that disrespects readers can deter people, such as paying customers.
-Digital media orgs should appear to be welcoming by using useful and respectful web design.
+Digital media orgs should appear to be welcoming by deploying useful and respectful web designs.

 Here's an excerpt from my post titled Battle Web Page Bloat:

 A fast, simple delivery mechanism does not improve bad writing.
 But good writing and important writing can be lost or ignored when the delivery mechanism is an abomination.

 The Blade's "modern" web design provides a hostile reading experience EVEN for logged-in SUBSCRIBERS.
 Apparently in the newspaper business, abusing paying customers is valid business model.

 toledoblade.com is a dumpster fire website.
 At least 50 percent of the screen is polluted with ads.
 In this screen shot, only five stories appear with titles.
 It's understandable why people stick with Facebook for information.

 The Blade's web design from 20 years ago would have been better than this, and the site in 2000 would have loaded faster.

 From archive.org, here's a Mar 1, 2000 screen shot of the local news section at http://toledoblade.com/index/news.html.
 The narrow web page looks similar to the how the Blade's content appears in a feed reader, which is/was great.
 Many stories were listed on that local news page.
 The title and a snippet of text existed for each story.
 Very feed-looking, which has been similar to how the giant social media silos have acted over the past 15-plus years.